Harborg1/StockAnalyser/README.md

 The tracked stocks are those that I follow personally.
 ## Features

-- 📅 View daily performance of selected stocks on a monthly calendar
+- 📅 View daily performance of selected stocks on a monthly calendar view.
 - 📥 Download a `.pdf` report of the selected month
 - 📰 Fetch and display relevant news articles for the selected stock
 - 🔎 Simple, intuitive user interface

 If you want to fetch relevant news data, make sure to have the latest version of Chrome installed.
-Also, it is required to install the libraries used for the project.
 It is also required to get an API key from https://newsapi.org to get articles and sentiment data.

 After setting everything up, you can navigate to the app.py file and use the application.